 Side Effects of the 48 Hour Fast

 The side effects of the two-day fast are the same as the side effects of any long-duration fast.
 That is why it is advised to try shorter fasts that can allow you to learn about your body’s natural response to fasting.
-Most common side effects of fasting are;
+These effects are NOT common in everyone, but be aware of your body, and take it easy throughout the process.
+Most common possible side effects 48 hour fasting are:

 - Hunger pangs